Ibrahim-Abueisha/Hospital_DataBase_SQL/README.md

   •	Each Employee works in only one department with a certain salary, hiring date and working hours.
 The same department has many employees.

   •	Each employee can manage only one department and the department has only one manager.

+# NOTES

+**TOTAL VS PARTIAL PARTICIPATION**

+We have 13 total participations against 21 partial participations.

+**RELATIONSHIPS ORDER**

+We have 3 ternary relationships against 14 binary relationships.

+**RELATIONSHIPS CARDINALITY**

+We have:

+-	6 one to one relationships,

+-	12 one to many relationships,

+-	2 many to many relationships.